Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 49ers stats and trends

-- In San Francisco's eight games this season, it has three wins against the spread.
+- San Francisco has covered the spread on two occasions this season.

-- The 49ers have been underdogs by 4 points or more one time this season and have not covered the spread once.
+- This season, the 49ers are winless ATS when entering a game as an underdog of 3.5 points or more.

-- San Francisco's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- San Francisco's games this season have hit the over on five of eight set point totals (62.5%).

-- When San Francisco scores more than 21.8 points, it is 2-2 against the spread and 2-1 overall.
+- When San Francisco puts up more than 21.8 points, it is 1-2 against the spread and 2-1 overall.

-- In games that San Francisco amasses more than 348.2 yards, the team is 2-2 against the spread and 2-1 overall.
+- In games that San Francisco churns out over 348.2 yards, the team is 1-2 against the spread and 2-1 overall.

-- The 49ers have 14 turnovers this season, equal to the number of takeaways for the Rams.
+- This season the 49ers have turned the ball over 14 times, while the Rams have forced 14 turnovers.

 Home and road insights

-- At home this year, San Francisco is winless against the spread, and 0-5 overall.
+- San Francisco is winless against the spread, and 0-4 overall, at home this season.

-- In five home games this year, San Francisco has gone over the total three times.
+- In three of four games at home this year, San Francisco has hit the over.

-- On the road, Los Angeles is 3-2 against the spread, and 5-0 overall.
+- Los Angeles is 4-0 overall, with two wins against the spread, away from home.

-- The Rams have one win ATS (1-2) as 4-point favorites or more away from home.
+- The Rams have one win ATS (1-2) on the road as 3.5-point favorites or more.

-- Los Angeles has hit the over twice in five road games this year.
+- This year, in four away games, Los Angeles has hit the over twice.

 - This season, Rams away games average 49.4 points, 0.4 more than this contest's over/under (49).